-This is a really easy DIY.
-I mean, I consider most of my DIY's to be pretty easy.
-No one has time for hours of crafting elaborate, hard to manage recipes.
+This is a really easy DIY lotion recipe.
+I mean, I consider most of my DIYs to be pretty easy, but this one is about as simple as you can get.

 body butter vs. lotion

 Boby butter is typically made of just oils and butters.
 Lotion is typically made with water.
 Homemade versions of lotion will need to be emulsified and kept in the fridge to prevent spoilage.
 Body butter has a much longer shelf life.

 Lotions and body butter both present two very different types of moisturization.
 Body butter creates a barrier on the skin that seals in moisture and provides lubrication.